ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Note that the SCITT Architecture does not require trust in a single centralized Transparency Service.
 Different actors may rely on different Transparency Services, each registering a subset of Signed Statements subject to their own policy.

-In both cases, the SCITT architecture provides generic, universally-verifiable cryptographic proof to individually blame Issuers or the Transparency Service.
+In both cases, the SCITT architecture provides generic, universally-verifiable cryptographic proofs to individually blame Issuers or the Transparency Service.
 On one hand, this enables valid actors to detect and disambiguate malicious actors who employ Equivocation with Signed Statements to different entities.
 On the other hand, their liability and the resulting damage to their reputation are application specific, and out of scope of the SCITT architecture.